awesome-workshop/docker-cms/_episodes/03-cvmfs_containers.md

 - "Understand how the light-weight CMS containers can be used."
 keypoints:
 - "The light-weight CMS containers need to mount CVMFS."
-- "Mounting CVMFS is done differently depending on the execution platform and container run-time."
+- "They will only work with CVMFS available."
 ---
 In a similar way to [running CMSSW in GitLab][gitlab-cms-lesson], the images containing only the base operating system (e.g. Scientific Linux 5/6